Engagement is the life blood, the source of language learning – all learning actually.

 In order to improve engagement in our language classes, we want to shift the focus from language learning to content learning.
 You want the content to do the teaching!

 Your goal as a teacher is to get the students excited about the new content and about sharing their perspectives.
-It’s easiest to do this when the content itself is compelling, when there is substance that is really worth trying to understand.
+It’s easiest to get the students excited when the content itself is compelling, when there is substance that is really worth trying to understand.
 Whether you’re teaching history or math, biology or art, literature or physiology, try packaging and presenting the content in ways that makes it more interesting and provocative.
 Try supplementing the content with different forms of multimedia (audio tracks, video clips, web pages) and activities (tasks, games, experiments, surveys) in order to make it more engaging and more motivating for your students.
 (See Philp and Duchesne, 2016 for a clear summary on the interaction of engagement and motivation.)

 But what about the language teaching aspect?
 Don’t we need to teach the language?
 Of course, yes.
 But it is well established that the most effective way to teach the language is through the learning of content in the target language — provided that there is sufficient language support (See Cenoz, 2015 for discussion of the role of language support in L2 content instruction.)